nationalarchives/docker/docker/tna-python/README.md

 - A version of Python approved by TNA
 - [Poetry](https://python-poetry.org/) for dependency management
 - [nvm](https://github.com/nvm-sh/nvm) for compiling assets such as CSS and JavaScript
-- [Gunicorn](https://gunicorn.org/) for serving the Python application
+- [Gunicorn](https://gunicorn.org/) for serving the Python application via a WSGI
+- [Uvicorn](https://www.uvicorn.org/) for serving the Python application via a ASGI

 This image requires you have the following files in the root of your project: